 - Parachute Game – No parachute?
 Use a large sheet while playing with smaller groups.

-- Egg and Spoon Race – Feel free to substitute an egg for a marshmallow, rock, toy, potato, etc on this field day game idea.
+- Egg and Spoon Race – Each child races to the finish line carefully carrying an egg in a spoon!
+If the egg falls, the racer must head back to the starting line and start again.
+Feel free to substitute an egg for a marshmallow, rock, toy, potato, etc on this classic field day game idea.

 - Sack Race – Burlap bags not laying around your house?
 Grab a few large pillowcases and get to hopping!

 - Tug-O-War – You only need 2 people and a rope while showing your strength in this fun outdoor field day game.
 Go!

 - Bean Bag Horseshoes – Play as you would horseshoes by tossing bean bags as close to inside of hula hoops as possible.

 - Hula Hoop Contest – Start the music and see who can hula the longest.

 - Limbo – How low can you go?
 A broomstick makes a perfect limbo stick.
 Turn this classic kid game into an entertaining competition for the day.